Lumi-supercomputer/lumi-userguide/docs/computing/jobs/slurm-quickstart.md

 In the example above, we consider the case of an OpenMP application.
 OpenMP is not Slurm-aware, so we also export the `OMP_NUM_THREADS` environment variable.
-This is accomplished by setting `OMP_NUM_THREADS` to `$SLURM_CPUS_PER_TASK` which is an environment variable created by Slurm and whose value is set by the `--cpus-per-task` option.
+This is accomplished by setting `OMP_NUM_THREADS` to `$SLURM_CPUS_PER_TASK` which is an environment variable created by Slurm and whose value is set by `--cpus-per-task`.

 !!! warning
-    If the application has a command line option to set the number of threads, it should always be used to make sure the software behaves as expected.
+    If the application has a command-line option to set the number of threads, it should always be used to make sure the software behaves as expected.

-Required memory allocation can requested on a per node basis using the `--mem` option.
-For example if the job requires 16Gb to be allocated you can use the
+Required memory per node is specified using `--mem`.
+For example, if the job requires 16Gb to be allocated you can use the directive:
-directive:

 ```
 #SBATCH --mem=16G
 ```
 Different units for the memory allocation can be specified using the suffix `K`, `M`, `G` and `T` for Kilo, Mega, Giga and Tera bytes respectively.
-An other option is to specified the memory per allocated CPU with the `--mem-per-cpu` option.
+Another option is to specify the memory per allocated CPU with `--mem-per-cpu`.

 ```
 #SBATCH --cpus-per-task=32